clooneyr/send-algo-dapp/README.md

-# React App Using MyAlgo Connect
+# React App Using Wallet Connect

 Simple app that allows users to connect their wallet and transfer ALGO's over the algorand blockchain. 🧑‍🚀